Diving Zanzibar & Pemba: the Best Scuba in Tanzania

 best season to dive zanzibar

-From December through to February, the winds are strong (kitesurfing season), which results in bumpy boat rides and lower visibility.
-It’s though still a good season for diving if you have a lucky day.
+From December through to February, the winds are strong (kitesurfing season), resulting in bumpy boat rides and reduced visibility.
+It’s still a good season for diving if you have a lucky day.

 Marine Life in Zanzibar